tiny poems by Grant Hackett

 sleep spills its blood.

-ferns dripping in the shade.
+ferns drip in the shade.

 huge blue wings rise, fly. flow away.

-i hear nothing.
+listen and hear nothing.

 lake unhurried. clouds fully awake.

-such turmoil in my dreams! so many
+such turmoil in dreams! so many

 souls unliving! psyche's cauldron brewing

-ashes and a beginning....
+ashes, a beginning....

 we begin our heart with one wing